decentraland/old-documentation/_posts/development-guide/2018-02-25-async-functions.md

 Most of the code in your scene runs synchronously using a single thread.
 That means that commands are executed sequentially line by line.
 Each command must first wait for the previous command to finish executing before it can start.

-Even the `update()` functions in your scene's systems are executed one by one, following the priority numbers set when adding the systems to the engine.
+Even the `update()` functions in your scene's systems are executed one by one, following a [priority order](({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}#system-execution-order)).

 Running code synchronously ensures consistency, as you can always be sure you'll know the order in which the commands in your code run.

+On the other hand, your scene needs to be updated many times per second, building the next frame.
+If a part of your code takes too long to respond, then the whole main thread is stuck and this results in lagging frame rates.

-In some special cases though, you want some commands to run asynchronously.
-This means that you can start off a task and the execution of the next line of code can start without waiting for that task to return a result.
+That's why, in some cases you want some commands to run asynchronously.
+This means that you can start off a task in a new thread, and meanwhile the main thread can keep running over the the next lines of code.

-This is useful for tasks that rely on external services that could take time to respond.
+This is especially useful for tasks that rely on external services that could take time to respond, as you don't want that idle time waiting for that response to block other tasks.

 For example: